Updated as of May 2019

 There exists a scenario of significant growth in data consumption to the extent that the number of connected devices per home is expected to increase to 50 by 2022 from 11 today.
 Rogers Communication is in a good position to serve this surge in data needs.

-The company has compounded its dividend by an impressive 37% over the last decade.
-However, the pace of growth has declined over the recent years.
-Rogers Communications also has a high payout ratio of 78%, but that should not be a major concern as the company’s cash flows are safe and recurring in nature.
+Rogers has compounded its dividend by an impressive 37% over the last decade.
+However, the pace of growth has declined over the recent years, and the company recently raised dividends for the first time in years.
+Over the past number of years, Rogers Communications has focused on de-leveraging and its payout ratio has been slowing declining.
+As of writing, it sits at a reasonable 49%.

 Looking for Canadian utilities?

 Emera invests in electricity generation, transmission and distribution, gas transmission and distribution, and utility energy services with a strategic focus on the transformation from high carbon to low carbon energy sources.
-In 2017, the company posted almost $1 billion in operating cash flow and their dividend is fully covered by its earnings, of which 90% is regulated.
+In 2018, Emera posted $1.66 billion in operating cash flow and their dividend is fully covered by its earnings, of which 90% is regulated.

-Its current yield of 5.54% is extremely attractive and is almost a full percentage point higher than some of its major competitors such as Fortis and Canadian Utilities.
-Although not as impressive as their peers as far a dividend growth is concerned, the company still has an impressive 10-year DG streak with double-digit raises over the past 3 years.
+Its current dividend yield of 4.57% is extremely attractive and is almost a full percentage point higher than some of its major competitors such as Fortis and Canadian Utilities.
+Although not as impressive as their peers as far a dividend growth is concerned, the company still has an impressive 12-year DG streak with average double-digit dividend raises over the past 3 years.

 Looking for tech stocks?

-Although it has a low yield, it has one of the highest dividend growth rates among Canadian Aristocrats.
-Since its streak began, it has consistently raised dividends by approximately 15% annually.
-At this rate, Open Text will double dividends in less than five years.
+Although it has a low dividend yield, it has one of the highest dividend growth rates among Canadian Aristocrats.
+Since its dividend streak began, it has consistently raised dividends by approximately 15% annually.
+At this rate, Open Text will double its dividend in less than five years.

 On a forward P/E basis, the company’s payout ratio falls below 20%.
-An investment in Open Text is appropriate for both growth and income investors.
-Since 2007, it has made two dozen acquisitions which has propelled annual revenue growth of 14% over the same time period.
+An investment in Open Text is appropriate for both growth and dividend investors.
+Since 2007, it has made over two dozen acquisitions which has propelled annual revenue growth of 14% over the same time period.

-Manulife drops from number 19 to 20 for 2019 on our list of the best Canadian dividend stocks.
+Manulife drops to number 21 on our list of the best Canadian dividend stocks.

 After years of dividend stagnation, Manulife has once again become a reliable dividend growth company.
-The company raised dividends twice in 2018.
-This past February, the company announced a 7% dividend raise and in November, it announced another raise of 14%.
+Manulife raised its dividend twice in 2018.
+Last February, the company announced a 7% dividend raise and in November, it announced another raise of 14%.
 It marks the fifth consecutive year of dividend growth.
-As a result, the company will regain its status as a Canadian Dividend Aristocrat.
+As a result, the company has regained its status as a Canadian Dividend Aristocrat.
 On a forward P/E basis, the company’s payout ratio is only 32%.
 Manulife has plenty of room to keep its dividend streak alive.

 Manulife’s wealth asset management (WAM) segment has also enjoyed significant growth.
 WAM assets under management have grown by 20% annually over the past five years and the segment’s earnings have grown by an average of 15% over the same time frame.

-As the economy strengthens and interest rates rise, Manulife is well positioned to reward income investors.
+As the economy strengthens and interest rates rise, Manulife is well positioned to reward dividend investors.

 Andrew Peller produces and markets wine, spirits, and wine related products.
-If you are worried about tis small stature and $660 million market cap, don’t be.
+If you are worried about its small stature and $720 million market cap, don’t be.
 It has a long and storied history with roots dating back to 1961.

 It’s one of the smallest Canadian Dividend Aristocrats and has proven to be on of the most reliable dividend growth companies in Canada.
 Its dividend growth rate is on the rise and its more recent dividend raise of 14% is above its three and five-year dividend growth rates.